qchemlab-embedding/2023-07-14-workshop/_episodes/02-basics.md

 $ git add <file(s)>
 $ git commit
 ```

-And this is what we do as we program.

 Every state is then saved and later we will learn how to go back to these "checkpoints"
 and how to undo things.